Ellis Civic Fellowship

 Every Ellis Civic Fellow will be supported with individual mentoring and a flexible leadership curriculum as they move towards graduating as an Ellis Civic Leader.

-1) express a clear commitment to service shown through past experiences,
+1) a clear commitment to service as shown through past experiences,

-2) express an interest in a particular social issue, and
+2) an interest in a particular social issue, and

-3) express ideas about future goals and what you hope to gain as an Ellis Fellow.
+3) ideas about future goals and what you hope to gain as an Ellis Fellow.